hobuinc/silvimetric/docs/source/tutorial.rst

 Base
 ................................................................................

-The base options for SilviMetric include setup options that include dask setup options, log setup optoins, and progress reporting options.
-The `click` python library requires that commands and options associated with specific groups appear in certain orders, so our base options will always be first.
+The base options for SilviMetric include setup options that include dask setup options, log setup options, and progress reporting options.
+The `click
+<https://pypi.org/project/click/>`__ python library requires that commands and
+options associated with specific groups appear in certain orders, so our base options will always be first.

 .. code-block:: console